-- Other payments such as mobility allowance and sickness allowance.
+- Other payments such as Mobility Allowance and Sickness Allowance.

-For many of these payments It can be difficult to understand Centrelink payments and many people find it helpful to visit a Centrelink customer service centre rather than rely only on phone calls.
+It can be difficult to understand Centrelink payments and many people find it helpful to visit a Centrelink customer service centre rather than rely only on phone calls.

 Depending on where you live and on your needs, there are many different services and organisations available to help you.